-Expiration Semester: Spring Semester 2020
+Effective Semester: Spring 2020

 Applicants apply for admission to the program via the Graduate School application for admission.
-Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 General Admissions Standards.
+Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.
 International applicants may be required to satisfy an English proficiency requirement; see GCAC-305 Admission Requirements for International Students for more information.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.

 Students choose LDT 415A or LDT 415B to match the professional context in which they want to apply the skills learned in the program.
 The remaining twelve credits of the program can be chosen to best meet the individual interests, needs, and goals of the learner.
 In these courses, the intended professional context is addressed by the choice of projects.

 |Systematic Instructional Development

 |Systematic Instructional Development for Teachers